-Hour Meter / Maintenance Reminder
+Hour Meter

 Measures the time of the PTO being engaged.
 The hour meter measures the number of hours the PTO has been engaged.
-The hour meter will flash an initial oil change indicator at 5 hours, and a lubrication reminder every 50 hours.
-These reminders display for approximately two hours and will automatically reset themselves.

 Note: The hour meter will register the passage of time only when the PTO is engaged.
 The hour meter has a self contained power source so the total hours are always visible.